 When Should You Use the Deduction?

 In some cases, taking a deduction in smaller amounts over several years through depreciation is effective.
 But if you’ve had a banner year and need to cut your tax bill, a Section 179 tax deduction can help you do that immediately.
 Just purchase, finance or lease the business equipment you need, and write it off on your taxes immediately.
+See our handy infographic below to learn more about the Section 179 tax deduction.

 A Section 179 tax deduction is a way to save money on taxes right now, without waiting for future years to get the tax breaks for purchasing business equipment.